null

 Difference Between Electric Solenoid Valve and Motorized Ball Valve

-If you need a valve, you have a handful of choices that can solve various issues differently.
+When you need a valve, there are a handful of choices that can solve various issues differently.
 Making the correct choice based on your specific needs can save you money and time.

 We have found that many of our customers ask about the differences between a motorized ball valve vs. a solenoid valve or choosing one over the other.

-This article will explain the difference between the two types of valves and the pros and cons of each.
+This article will explain the difference between the two types of automated control valves and the pros and cons of each.

 What Is a Solenoid Valve?